-By the late 1970s Tyler and Perry were known as 'the toxic twins,' and this was entirely due to their lifestyle, and it being focused on substance abuse.
+By the late 1970s, Tyler and Perry were known as "the toxic twins," and this was entirely due to their lifestyle, and it being focused on substance abuse.
 Steven Tyler would say they were not musicians who dabbled in drugs, but drug users who dabbled in music.
-Everyone in the band could tell things were going south, Joe Perry would quit Aerosmith.
+Everyone in the band could tell things were going south, and Joe Perry would quit Aerosmith.
 Perry's departure would be followed by fellow guitarist, Whitford, and for a time, the classic Aerosmith line up was done.

 Joe Perry's 1959 Les Paul

-So you've got one hundred and twenty million dollars, international fame and adoration for playing the guitar, how many of them do you suppose such a man might have?
-Well, the number is somewhere in the neighborhood of six hundred.
-Yes, Joe Perry owns around six hundred guitars.
+So you've got 120 million dollars, international fame, and adoration for playing the guitar.
+How many of them do you suppose such a man might have?
+Well, the number is somewhere in the neighborhood of 600.
+Yes, Joe Perry owns around 600 guitars.
 He's not exactly certain how many he owns, but he has a vault where the most prized of them live.

 How valuable is a 1959 Gibson Les Paul?
-Well, brothers and sisters, prices are starting at seven hundred and fifty thousand dollars.
+Well, brothers and sisters, prices are starting at $750,000.
 For that price, the guitar would not be in very good shape.
 You'd better have at least a million dollars to spend to get a decent one.
-Billy Gibbons famously turned down an offer of three million dollars for his, and so, you can see the actual price for one is very very high.
+Billy Gibbons famously turned down an offer of three million dollars for his.
+You can see the actual price for one is very very high.

 2012 Gibson Joe Perry 1959 Les Paul

-Gibson created a one time run of one hundred and fifty recreations of Joe's specific 1959 Les Paul.
-When they do this, they employ all manner of extremely high priced scientific instrumentation, and the finest luthiers in the world.
-They don't make a guitar that looks just like Joe's, they make a guitar that is exactly just like Joe's in ever possible way it can be.
+Gibson created a one-time run of 150 recreations of Joe's specific 1959 Les Paul.
+When they do this, they employ all manner of extremely high priced scientific instrumentation and the finest luthiers in the world.
+They don't make a guitar that looks just like Joe's, they make a guitar that is exactly like Joe's in ever possible way it can be.

 The finest woods available to Gibson are used.
 The specifications are narrowed down to the microscopic level for paints, plastics, and metals.
 The best electronics Gibson can create are used to match the exact sound of Joe's guitar, and the highest prices you could imagine are also asked for these.

 How much do these guitars cost?
 These are all used guitars now.
-They come in two classes, the VOS guitars straight off the production line can be had at very good prices.
-Others of the group were aged by the great artisan Tom Murphy, and those are selling for near to twenty thousand dollars.
+They come in two classes.
+The VOS guitars straight off the production line can be had at very good prices.
+Others of the group were aged by the great artisan Tom Murphy, and those are selling for near to $20,000.

 Gibson Custom Joe Perry 1959 Les Paul Vintage Original Specification Guitar Features: